oxcomposites/oxcomposites/README.md

 1. Officers shall be elected annually by a majority of active members voting.
 2. Voting may take place in person or online, provided all active members have the opportunity to participate.
 3. Terms last for one academic year.
 4. If an officer resigns or is unable to continue, an emergency election will be held at the next general meeting (or online within 2 weeks).
-Nominations will be accepted at least one week before the vote.
+Nominations will be acceptedby the Secretary at least one week before the vote.
 5. Electons are the responsibility of the Secretary.

 ---